 - Multiple sclerosis or persistent and debilitating muscle spasms

-- Persistent nausea that is not significantly responsive to traditional treatment, except for nausea related to pregnancy or cannabis-induced syndromes
+- Persistent nausea that is not significantly responsive to traditional treatment

-- Terminal illness by which the patient’s life expectancy is less than six months or conditions resulting in hospice care
+- Terminal illness or condition resulting in hospice care

-- Pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions
+- Pain lasting longer than two weeks that is not managed by conventional medications

 Caregivers in Utah